-A request may be made by mail, in person, by calling (904) 630-1414, faxing the request to (904) 630-2920 or (904) 630-1894 or sending an email to Jean Atkins.
+A request may be made by mail, in person, by calling (904) 630-1414, faxing the request to (904) 630-2920 or (904) 630-1894 or sending an email to Lana Self.
 Inspection of records may take place during normal business hours.
 Records will be made available as quickly as is practical after a request is made.
 SOE staff will provide non-exempt voter information in response to a phone call or email.

 A requester may remain anonymous when asking for public records.
 The request does not have to not be in writing and the reason for asking does not have to be stated.

 Please help us be responsive to your request by asking for documents by title or with sufficient specificity so that we are able to correctly identify and locate the requested records.

 The following is a listing (not exhaustive) of applicable exempted information Voter applicant’s/Registered Voter’s:

 • Social security number

 • Florida driver license/State ID card number